nikhilkhawase/Netflix_dataset_project/README.md

 For the exploratory analysis to be performed well using Python, I took some efforts to clean the data in excel and then the data is imported into the Jupyter notebook.
 Being a begineer I first performed some basic operations using Lists and Dictioneries in first 4 steps.
 The actual exploratory analysis starts after that.

 ### The " [first_project (1).ipynb](https://github.com/nikhilkhawase/NIKhil_khawase_projects/blob/main/first_project%20(1).ipynb) "
-thisfile is the Jupyter notebook in which the exploratory analysis has been performed.
+this file is the Jupyter notebook in which the exploratory analysis has been performed.
 ### The " [Netflix Dataset Latest 2021](https://github.com/nikhilkhawase/NIKhil_khawase_projects/blob/main/Netflix%20Dataset%20Latest%202021.xlsx) "
 this file contens the actual data that I took into consideration for the project.
 ### The " [netflix_data_cleaned](https://github.com/nikhilkhawase/NIKhil_khawase_projects/blob/main/netflix_data_cleaned.csv) "